 Cold.
 January nights regularly hit single digits.
 Daytime highs average in the low 30s.
 Total annual snowfall is around 80 to 100 inches in town and much more at higher elevations.
 You'll need AWD or 4WD, serious snow removal, and a good coat.

 I know the sub-markets, the STR zoning, and which HOAs will and won't let you do what you're planning.
 Let's talk before you fall in love with a listing photo.
+Regulations and licensing requirements can change.
+Buyer to verify.

 Call or Text Ashley Send a Message